HURG-IIDX/Noteskin-Workshop-DanceGroove/README.md

 -----------------------------------Holds and Rolls-----------------------------------

 Holds and rolls (active and inactive) can be color customized.
 Every color option has a standard and shadow version.
 Feel free to mix and match different options!
 By default the noteskin uses the "white" color options for both holds and rolls.
-As an example, here are preview examples for the "Vapor" normal and shadow color options.
+As an example, here are preview images for the "Vapor" normal and shadow color options.

 ![Vapor](https://github.com/HURG-IIDX/Noteskin-Workshop-DanceGroove/assets/19560941/face96e3-2763-4835-8889-011a09d2d400)
 ![Vapor Shadow](https://github.com/HURG-IIDX/Noteskin-Workshop-DanceGroove/assets/19560941/778df8db-e617-437e-8a9e-aa7b7dd3b862)